-- At the time when this article is being written (current major latest version: 4.6), resizing (shut down the master node, modify its memory and/or CPU and start up again) is only supported for clusters installed following Bare Metal User Provisioned Infrastructure
+At the time when this article is being written (current major latest version: 4.6), a rolling update resizing for the master nodes (shut down one of the master nodes, modify its memory and/or CPU and start up again) is possible if your infrastructure allows it.

 - Make sure that the rest of the masters are completely healthy before removing or shutting down one of them.

 - Removing or shutting down a master may be a risky operation in an overloaded or unhealthy cluster.
 You can open a support case if your cluster is in this situation, you have to increase the hardware of your master nodes and you need some guidance.

 - A documentation Bugzilla (1958766) targets to amend the current note on master resizing supportability.